FredHutch/mario/README.md

 # mario Package:

-The goal of `mario` is to create automatically create videos from a Google slides.
+The goal of `mario` is to automatically create videos from a set of Google slides.
 Whatever is written in the speaker notes section of the Google slides will be read in the video.